-Have you ever forgotten a word or someone’s name that you should know?
-It happens to all of us, but what if you frequently find that you have trouble with ‘word finding’ or you keep forgetting to pay bills or get lost easily?
+Have you ever forgotten the name of someone you know?
+It happens to all of us at times, but what if you frequently find that you have trouble finding the right word or you forget to pay your bills or get lost easily?
 Your kids will tell say you had a “brain fart” or “senior moment” but honestly, it’s nothing to kid about.
 Cooking, house work and daily self care skills start to decline.
-Next comes the conversation about senior living facilities, but wait, you are only 40 or 50 something!
+Next comes the conversation about senior living facilities, but wait, you are too young for that!
 What’s going on?

-Aging matters because the older we get, the more rust (free radicals) we accumulate.
-Let’s talk about children for a moment.
-Inability to focus quickly gets diagnosed as ADHD.
+Brain issues aren’t limited to adults.
+In children, inability to focus quickly gets diagnosed as ADHD.
 In comes Adderall.
-It’s easy to blame sugar, or the parents, or television but I don’t.
+It’s easy to blame sugar, or the parents, or too much screen time, but I don’t.
 The fact is, healthy cognition cannot occur unless you have the nutrients to feed each and every brain cell, and the cell membrane.
 As a population, we don’t do that very well.
 Magnesium is known to help both memory and attention, as well as depression and anxiety.
 Magnesium loves your brain and vice versa.

 Did you know over 200 popular medications block magnesium, contributing to deficiencies.
 The primary offenders are antacids, acid blockers, hormonal contraception and diuretics.
 Supplementing helps, however, most forms of magnesium are hard on the stomach, or they cause diarrhea.
 Magnesium oxide is probably the worst form to take in my opinion, yet it is sold nationwide.
 You should be picky because many forms of magnesium don’t even penetrate your brain where you need it most.

-If you have brain health concerns, especially problems with memory or attention there is much to consider, it’s not just magnesium and I don’t want you to overlook other considerations.
-The essential factors to consider include mitochondrial health, methylation problems, blood sugar imbalances, autoimmune disorders, gluten intolerance, heavy metal toxicity, chronic pain, sleep deprivation, stress, thyroid problems, and drug muggers (drugs that mug nutrients).
+If you have brain health concerns, especially problems with memory or attention there is much to consider, it’s not just magnesium and I don’t want you to overlook other possible issues.
+The essential factors to consider include mitochondrial health, methylation problems, blood sugar imbalances, autoimmune disorders, gluten intolerance, heavy metal toxicity, chronic pain, sleep deprivation, stress, thyroid problems, and drug muggers (drugs that steal nutrients from your body).

-All of these factors play a role but today I want to talk with you about magnesium, a special type that is new on the market.
-It’s called magnesium L-threonate and it’s shown very promising results within the medical literature for age related memory loss problems.
+All of these factors play a role, but today I want to talk with you about magnesium, a special type that is new on the market.
+It’s called magnesium L-threonate and it has shown very promising results within the medical literature for age related memory loss problems.
 Some animal studies show excellent results in improving memory problems in rodents which had severe memory dysfunction.
 Alzheimer’s causes the brain to lose many of its connections or synapses leading to a tangled web.
-The synaptic damage causes major disconnects that result in jumbled short term and long term memories.
-I won’t bore you but your physician may need to know synapse damage occurs, in part, from overzealous glutamate molecules which activate the cell’s N-methyl-D-aspartate (NMDA) receptor which then turns on an enzyme called Beta-secretase 1 (BACE1) and that churns amyloid plaques.
+The synaptic damage causes major disconnects that result in jumbled short- and long-term memories.
+I won’t bore you, but your physician may need to know synapse damage occurs, in part, from overzealous glutamate molecules which activate the cell’s N-methyl-D-aspartate (NMDA) receptor which then turns on an enzyme called Beta-secretase 1 (BACE1) and that churns amyloid plaques.
 Some people even have a genetic SNP in the BACE1 gene.

 The clinical applications for magnesium include: